 When your SaaS platform has a login on the homepage, it can be very easy to confuse organic ToFu website traffic with users who are only visiting your homepage to log in to their accounts.

-To solve this problem, we'll be using Google Analytics in tandem with Google Tag Manager.
-To start, you need to have at least two views set up in your GA account.
-The first will be completely unprocessed data — no filters or anything.
-The second view should be used to filter out your own IP(s).
+To start, you need to have at least two views set up in your Google Analytics account.
+The first will be completely unprocessed data with no filters.
+The second view should be used to filter out your internal team members’ IPs.
 You'll interact with your site far differently than anyone else who visits your site and therefore, you'll need to filter out that traffic.

-For this use case, we're going to add a third filter that will exclude all traffic from people coming to the site only to log in.
-Once again, we're assuming that these people will be interacting with your site differently than most.
+Additionally, add a third filter that will exclude all traffic from people coming to the site only to log in.
+Once again, we're assuming that these people will be interacting with your site differently than general visitors would.
 They're not looking for new information, they already have all of the info they need from your site.

 Once you've created a new view, you'll need to create a filter.
-To do that, head to Admin - View Settings - Filters - Add Filters.
-Google analytics has a variety of predefined filters that can be used to filter out traffic based on criteria such as your IP address or subdirectories.
-But what you'll need to do is create a custom filter based on a custom event.
+Google Analytics has a variety of predefined filters that can be used to filter out traffic based on criteria such as your IP address or sub-directories.
+For this use case, you'll need to create a custom filter based on a custom event.
 This event will be fired by a tag/trigger combination you'll establish in Google Tag Manager.
-So let's cover that first, and then we'll circle back.

-Google Tag Manager
+Creating a Tag and Trigger in Google Tag Manager

 The first step inside GTM is to create a container for your website.
 Once that's in place, it's time to create the trigger/tag combination.
 Essentially, the trigger's role will be to wait for a defined action to happen on your website and then immediately fire an associated tag to mark that the action occurred.
 You can create a trigger to fire based on several criteria, two of which are especially relevant for this solution.

-- Page View — when a user goes to log in to their account, they'll visit a specific page.
-That page will have a specific query string in the url, most often we see this end in /login.
+- Page View: When a user goes to log in to their account, they'll visit a specific page.
+That page will have a specific query string in the URL, most often we see this end in “/login.”
 In our experience, enabling the trigger to fire on a page view has proved to be the most reliable.

-It's very important that the fields included in this tag are specific to the event, because we will use one of these three to link the tag back to the custom event GA.
+It's very important that the fields included in this tag are specific to the event because we will use one of these three to link the tag back to the custom event Google Analytics.
 Finally, to make the tag fire, choose the trigger that you just created.
-Make sure your setup looks something like below:
+The final tag should look something like this: